$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 The results are in!
 Can cats catch colds from humans?
 True or False?

 Note: Humans can act as a medium for the transmission of virus for colds in cats.
-For example, if you touch and interact with a cat that has a cold and then touch a healthy cat, the healthy cat can get infected.
+For example, if you touch and interact with a cat that has a cold and then touch a healthy cat, the healthy cat can get infected with the cold virus.

-However, the chances of transmission like this are extremely rare and few and far between.
-As a precautionary measure, you should refrain from touching outdoor cats.
-Wash your hands before touching your cat to prevent accidental transmission of any pathogen.
+However, the chances of transmitting the cat cold like this are extremely rare and few and far between.
+As a precautionary measure, refrain from touching outdoor cats.
+Wash your hands before touching your own cat to prevent accidental transmission of any pathogen.

 Only zoonotic diseases are transmitted between humans and cats.